mmisw/mmiorr/mmiorr-client-demo/README.txt

 If you want to try your own ontologies using your ORR account, you may have to adjust some of the affected retrieval and comparison tests accordingly.

+The following is the general registration of an ontology:

 	$ ant  -Dusername=carueda -Dpassword=xxxxx registrationTests
 	Buildfile: build.xml